 - Up to date information about how to stay safe and stop the spread of coronavirus is available for England, Scotland, Wales and Northern Ireland.

 - If you have symptoms of COVID-19 (high temperature, a new continuous cough or a loss of, or change to, your sense of smell or taste) follow the advice for England, Scotland, Wales and Northern Ireland.

 - Regularly wash your hands for at least 20 seconds (here's a handy video), and if you cannot wash your hands use hand sanitiser.

 - If your child has a medical condition or injury they should continue to access treatment and attend medical appointments as recommended by their hospital, GP or healthcare professionals.
-We have added a poster to explain how to access help during this time - see below for both English and Welsh language versions.
-(You can also download the posters below.
+RCPCH has advice for families living across the UK about when and how to get medical help for your child, or for your young baby.

 COVID-19 linked syndrome

 Most children and teenagers do not become seriously ill with COVID-19.
 But doctors have seen a very small number of patients with an unusual condition which seems to be linked to the virus.

 Paediatric Multisystem Inflammatory Syndrome temporally associated with COVID-19 (called PIMS-TS or PIMS for short) is very rare, and most children will not be seriously affected.